laniebugg/laniebugg/readme.md

 <p align="center">
 <strong>Interests</strong>
 <p align="center">
-I'm quite defined by my interests, because it's really hard to go through a day without having one of them on my mind.
-Here's some of mine:
+I'm quite defined by my interests, and music means a lot to me.
+Here's some of the things I like:
 <p align="center">
 <strong>MAIN INTERESTS</strong> - Conan Gray, Homestuck
 </br>